giovdk21/yii-angularjs-helper/README.md

 * publish and load AngularJS base script and required modules
 * publish and load your AngularJS application assets
 * concatenate AngularJS application scripts into a single file
-* replace placeholders values on assets pubblication
+* replace placeholders values on assets publication
 * flexible configuration

 ## Getting started

 * download the extension
-* copy the angularHelper folder from the examples folder to your module folders and enable it in your configuration file
+* copy the angularHelper folder from the examples folder to your modules folder and enable it in your configuration file
 * open index.php?r=angularHelper/default/index in your browser
 * have a look at the source code of the extension (YiiAngularjsHelper.php) and of the example module